lwmqn/smartobject/README.md

 <a name="Overview"></a>
 ## 1. Overview

 **smartobject** is a _Smart Object_ Class that helps you with creating [_IPSO_](http://www.ipso-alliance.org/) _Smart Objects_ in your JavaScript applications.
 If you like to use the IPSO data model in your projects or products, you can use **smartobject** as the base class to abstract your hardware, sensor modules, or gadgets into plugins (node.js packages) for users convenience.
-In addition, this module is isomorphic and you can use it at server-side to generate the smart objects.
+In addition, this module is isomorphic and you can use it at server-side as well to generate the smart objects.

 IPSO defines a hierarchical data model to describe real-world gadgets, such as temperature sensors and light controllers.
 * IPSO uses _**Object**_ to tell what kind of a gadget is, and uses _**Object Instance**_ to tell which one a gadget is.
 * An _**Object**_ is like a class or a boilerplate, and each kind of _Object_ has an unique _Object Id_ (`oid`) defined by IPSO, e.g., 3303 for the _Temperature Sensor Object_.
 Here is the [list of oids](https://github.com/simenkid/lwm2m-id#Identifiers).
 * An _**Object Instance**_ is the entity of an _Object_.
 Each _**Object Instance**_ has an unique _**Object Instance Id**_ to identify itself from other gadgets of the same class.
 Simply speaking, `oid` is like a namespace to manage all the same kind of _IPSO Object Instances_.
 * The _**Resources**_ are used to describe what attributes may a gadget have, for example, a temperature sensor may have attributes such as _sensorValue_, _unit_, _minMeaValue_, .etc. _**Resource Values**_  will be filled after instantiated.
-Here is the [list of rids](https://github.com/simenkid/lwm2m-id#ResrcIdentifiers).
+Here is the [list of templates](https://github.com/PeterEB/smartobject/blob/master/docs/templates.md) to show you what attributes may a gadget have.

 ![ISPO Model](https://raw.githubusercontent.com/lwmqn/documents/master/media/ipso_model.png)